South East Sussex

 • Bibendum 1 Grange Road Eastbourne BN21 4EU Telephone(01323) 735363

 Located in the Little Chelsea area, close to the town centre, this is a comfortable modern pub in a Victorian building which has been converted into one large room with an opening into a separate restaurant.
 An upstairs function room seats up to 110 for a seated meal or 150 for a buffet style event.
-It came under new management in Spring 2018 and now places an emphasis on sourcing food, real ale and other drinks like coffee locally.
+It places an emphasis on sourcing food, real ale and other drinks like coffee locally.
 There is a comprehensive menu; food is served all day in the bar as well as in the restaurant.
 Displayed pump clips show a wide variety of guest beers which have been served over time.

 • Crown 22 Crown Street Eastbourne BN21 1PB Telephone(01323) 724654

-Local CAMRA Branch's current Community Pub of the Year following other branch awards, this is a friendly traditional local pub with separate public and saloon bars, both with log fires.
+This is a friendly traditional local pub with separate public and saloon bars, both with log fires.
 There is occasional live music.
 Beer festivals are held three times a year, often consulting the local CAMRA branch regarding beer choice.
 A large enclosed rear garden has children’s play equipment, regular summer BBQs and is the site for occasional music concerts in summer.
 Bus services are available nearby in both Church Street and Willingdon Road.
-The presentation picture above is of the 2017 award.
+Following other branch awards, the pub reached ten consecutive years in the Good Beer Guide in 2024, the presentation picture above shows proprietors Andy and Jo having received the Good Beer Guide award, which was made at their fortieth pub beer festival.

 • Eagle 57 South Street Eastbourne BN21 4UT Telephone(01323) 417799